USSBA/aws-cft-tools/README.md

 update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Why `aws-cft-tools`?

+### `aws-cft-tools` vs "Vanilla" CloudFormation

+When first using CloudFormation, it is very easy to launch a single stack and get off the ground quickly.
+As you move forward, users quickly find out that their Templates need to be managed in source control.
+Later, users want to test their infrastructure changes in a different Environment, so a "dev" layer is created, then an "integration", then a "staging", etc.  Before too long, launching stacks is a nightmare due to dependency conflicts, manual naming failures of Stacks, typos, and so on.
+On top of that, remembering which Stacks have been deployed for which environment becomes impossible, so infrastructure drift is inevitable.

+This tool builds on top of the normal progression of teams using CloudFormation, enabling managed Environments using parameters on templates.
+It offers simple deployments to roll out a full stack in a new environment with a single command.
+It allows developers to continue to use CloudFormation for all their infrastructure, while vastly simplifying the deployment and retraction process.

 ## Building Gem for Local Use